01 of 03

 If you want an interactive version of the map, would like to convert to a close-up satellite map that shows the beaches and trails or need driving directions, use our Santa Cruz County Beach map at Google.

-- Follow CA Hwy 1 north from Santa Cruz or go south from San Francisco and Half Moon Bay.
+- Follow CA Highway 1 north from Santa Cruz or go south from San Francisco and Half Moon Bay.

 - This location is easy to find.
 Look for the Bonny Doon Road sign on the east (land) side of the highway and a large paved parking area on the opposite side.